Rules of the Competition

 - serve as a role model for young people living in Europe and offer practical examples of Europeans living together as one community.

-The projects can focus on the organisation of various youth events, youth exchanges or internet projects with a European dimension.
+The projects can focus on the organisation of various youth events, youth exchanges or online projects with a European dimension.

 Article 2: Application deadline

-Submission deadline extended until 18 February 2013!
-Application forms are available through the web sites of European Charlemagne Youth Prize (www.charlemagneyouthprize.eu) and national Information Offices of the European Parliament.
+The application deadline is 15 February 2016.
+Application forms are available through the website of the European Charlemagne Youth Prize (www.charlemagneyouthprize.eu).

 Article 3: Participation requirements